KAIST-VICLab/MoBluRF/README.md

 ### Blurry iPhone Dataset

-We host the Blurry iPhone Dataset on Dropbox.
+We host the Blurry iPhone Dataset on Dropbox and the [🤗 Huggingface](https://huggingface.co/datasets/ImJongminPark/BlurryIPhone).
 You can download our dataset via command-line below:

 ```bash